Skip to main content

 Figure 1: Go to your meeting

-Choosing the right meeting type in advance ensures that Sally structures the summary correctly from the start — saving you time on edits later.
+If you choose the meeting type in advance, Sally structures the summary correctly from the start — saving you time on editing later.

 4. Overview of meeting types